morrownr/8821cu-20210916/README.md

 * EDUP EP-AC1635
 * TOTOLINK A650UA v3
 * Mercusys MU6H (multi-state)
-* Numerous additional products that are based on the supported chipsets
+* Numerous adapters that are based on the supported chipset.

 ### Installation Information